mmgif/cs452-p1/JOURNAL.md

 ## Questions and Issues
-* what do we do with the shell struct, how should it be initialized?,
+* what do we do with the shell struct, how should it be initialized?, -> fine to init in main and pass as ptr

   * what does the shell mean when it says it should be in its own process group?
+    -> use tcgetgrp() and tcsetgrp() to grab control of terminal -> 1) use getpid() to get shell process id, 2) use setpgid() to put shell in its own group, 3) use tcsetgroup() and tcgetgrp() to assign terminal to shell

   * what do the fields of the shell struct mean?, when do we set them?

-* is the format of my main function alright?
+    -> shell_is_interactive: check if shell is running interactively -> shell_pgid: use setpgid() to set process group -> shell_tmodes and shell_terminal: handles terminal modes and control

 * what do the signals mean?
 * what is a process tree?
-* are we completing task 8 (signals), task 9 (background processes), task 10 (jobs command)

 * format of the reflection?
   * I will be includign references